TanyaTandon/Kickstarter-project/README.md

 # Dear Genie - Kickstarter

 **Vision**: In the history of the world, today is the best time for a dream to come true.
 With distances in the world shrinking by the internet, Kickstarter is one of the fastest and easiest ways to kickstart a great idea.
-Theis project aligns with Kickstarters mission to "help bring creative projects to life" by predicting if a kickstarter campaign will be successfull or not.
+This project aligns with Kickstarters mission to "help bring creative projects to life" by predicting if a kickstarter campaign will be successful or not.
+It will help any and everyone launching a campaign on Kickstarter.
+Users with failed campaigns can leverage the platform by exploring alternate goals as well as alternate completion dates to understand the tweaks needed for a more likely success.

-**Mission**:  Since the goal of the project is to predict success of a Kickstarter project, it will help users evaluate whether their campaign will be able to raise money or not even before they do it.
-It will further suggest alternate completion dates as well as alternate goals that will be more likely to succeed to help users modify their campaign for a sure shot success.
+**Mission**:  Developing a classifier algorithm that predicts whether a Kickstarter project will be successful or not.
+This will help users evaluate whether their campaign will be able to raise money or not even before they do it.
+It will further suggest alternate completion dates as well as alternate goals to users that will be more likely to succeed.
+This will help users modify their campaign for a sure shot success.

 **Success criteria**:
-- Accuracy of atleast 60% ( Using AUC or Missclassification rate)
+- Accuracy of at least 60% ( Using AUC or Misclassification rate)
-- Inbound traffic of atleast 100 Kickstarter campaign starters
+- Inbound traffic of at least 100 Kickstarter campaign starters
 - Above 70 % positive feedback on UI design

 # Planned work